Thylacine: Distribution and habitat

 The thylacine most likely preferred the dry eucalyptus forests, wetlands, and grasslands of mainland Australia.
 Indigenous Australian rock paintings indicate that the thylacine lived throughout mainland Australia and New Guinea.
 Proof of the animal's existence in mainland Australia came from a desiccated carcass that was discovered in a cave in the Nullarbor Plain in Western Australia in 1990; carbon dating revealed it to be around 3,300 years old.
 Recently examined fossilised footprints also suggest historical distribution of the species on Kangaroo Island.
-The northernmost record of the species is from the Kiowa rock shelter in Chimbu Province in the highlands of Papua New Guinea, dating to the Early Holocene, around 10,000–8,500 years Before Present.
-In 2017, White, Mitchell and Austin published a large-scale analysis of thylacine mitochondrial genomes, showing that they had split into eastern and western populations on the mainland prior to the Last Glacial Maximum and that Tasmanian thylacines had a low genetic diversity by the time of European arrival.
+The northernmost record of the species is from the Kiowa rock shelter in Chimbu Province in the highlands of Papua New Guinea, dating to the Early Holocene, around 10,000–8,500 years BP.
+In 2017, White, Mitchell and Austin published a large-scale analysis of thylacine mitochondrial genomes, showing that they had split into eastern and western populations on the mainland before the Last Glacial Maximum and that Tasmanian thylacines had a low genetic diversity by the time of European arrival.

+During the 1800s thylacines may have inhabited the entirety of Tasmania, with larger numbers in drier, open regions and woodlands in the Midlands, East Coast, Central Highlands and the North West of the island, which was likely their preferred habitat.
+Thylacines are also known from high-altitude, mountainous environments and rainforests, but were naturally less abundant here due to a lack of suitable prey.
+Researchers such as Robert Paddle have suggested that the species was totally absent from the mountainous South West due to the lack of capture records from the area; this has alternatively explained by poor sampling of the region, as thylacines were periodically sighted in southwestern Tasmania.
+The range of the species contracted during the early 1900s, and the species was likely already extirpated from the eastern Tasmania by the 1920s.

-In Tasmania, they preferred the woodlands of the midlands and coastal heath, which eventually became the primary focus of British settlers seeking grazing land for their livestock.
-The striped pattern may have provided camouflage in woodland conditions, but it may have also served for identification purposes.
+The striped pattern of the thylacine may have provided camouflage in woodland conditions, but it may have also served for identification purposes.
 The species had a typical home range of between 40 and 80 km2.
 It appears to have kept to its home range without being territorial; groups too large to be a family unit were sometimes observed together.